How to create psychological safety at work

 To normalise fear, a leader needs to show their vulnerability.
 This doesn’t mean you need to share your deepest darkest personal and professional problems but instead talk about where you might be currently experiencing fear professionally or where you have experienced fear as a leader in the past, to start normalising it.
 Creating a safe space for others to admit they have fear or feel concerned about a certain issue, task or project will help people take action despite their fears, making it safe not to be perfect in your team.

-Adopt an empathetic approach
+Adopt an empathetic approach at work to foster psychological safety

 Many leaders I work with focus on authenticity over empathy.
 They say “I always show up as myself and treat everyone the same, that is me being authentic and inclusive.”
 My response is “yes, that’s great you can be yourself, but how do you flex your leadership style to account for your audience to get the best out of them?”—this is the empathy part.